agraboso/redux-api-middleware/README.md

 }
 ```

-The `headers: { credentials: 'same-origin'}` property sends the authentication credentials stored in cookies by an `express` server using `passport` (other options might work too).
+The `credentials: 'same-origin'` property sends the authentication credentials stored in cookies by an `express` server using `passport` (other options might work too).

 ### configureStore.js